 These three extreme events also exemplify the complex relation between the ENSO strength and the atmospheric response (AAM and torques) that leads to variations in the Earth's rotation rate.
-The dominant factor is the position and the depth of the ENSO pressure dipole that can significantly strengthen or weaken the mountain torques exerted by the atmosphere on the Andes and the Rockies.
-Nevertheless, the factors governing teleconnections between tropical Pacific SST anomalies and the

-30 globally-distributed pressure/wind response, which are still being actively investigated (e.g., Ji et al., 2016) may play a critical role in determining the relative rotational signatures of the events.
+The dominant factor is the position and the depth of the ENSO pressure dipole that can significantly strengthen or weaken the mountain torques exerted by the atmosphere on the Andes and the Rocky Mountains.
+Nevertheless, the factors governing teleconnections between tropical Pacific SST anomalies and the globally distributed pressure-wind response that are still being actively investigated (e.g., Ji et al., 2016) may play a critical role in determining the relative rotational signatures of the events.